andrex-naranjas/bottom-baryonsFW/README.md

 6. Check that your plots and tables are in the newly created directories

 7. Edit the config/*.json to set options according your needs

+8. To run batch jobs there two scripts for two batch systems: